 You + Sunscreen = Best Friends (Forever)

-- I swear by this sunscreen (and so do 5,000+ other people), I discovered it in France and now buy it in bulk.
-It works like a charm and doesn’t leave strange residue or smells, you’ll NEVER catch me without it!
+- I swear by this sunscreen, which I discovered in France and now buy in bulk.
+It works like a charm and doesn’t leave strange residue or smells, you’ll never catch me without it.

 Wear hiking boots with good traction